 - Financial management complexity -- Tracking revenue, expenses, and billing across locations without centralized financial management means you are leaving money on the table.

-- Scalability bottlenecks -- Software that works for 3 locations chokes at 10.
-What works at 10 breaks at 50.
+- Scalability bottlenecks -- Software that works for 3 locations strains at 10.
+What works at 10 struggles at 50.

 Every vendor will tell you their platform "supports multi-location."
 The question is whether their architecture was built for it from the ground up or whether they bolted multi-site capabilities onto a single-practice product.